for Canadian youth.

 The Jessamy Stursberg Poetry Prize for Canadian Youth was established to foster a lifelong relationship between Canadian youth and the literary arts, specifically poetry.
 The prize is supported through a generous donation from the Stursberg family and other donors in honour of Jessamy Stursberg.
 The prize accepts submissions from young poets all across Canada, with three prizes awarded in both the Junior (grades 7 to 9) and Senior (grades 10 to 12) categories:

 Third Place: $300

-The establishment of this Fund is meant to honour the memory of Jessamy and her life long love of poetry.
-She believed with Christopher Fry that “Poetry is the language in which man explores his own amazement”.
+The Jessamy Stursberg Youth Poetry Trust Fund makes this prize possible, and contributes to the sustainability of the Canadian poetry community and our young writers.
+Stursberg believed, with Christopher Fry, that “Poetry is the language in which man explores his own amazement”.
 Poetry was-for her-the deepest way of understanding the world.
 Her keen mind retained impressive amounts of verse, most of which she knew by heart.
 This gift became a comfort once her eyesight failed.

 It is the wish of her family to see Jessamy’s love of poetry carried on by young people.
 Through this fund, Canadian youth now have access to greater opportunities to grow, as poets, through the love of writing, reading and instruction.